vhvplatform/go-framework/docs/UPGRADE_SUMMARY.md

 ## Overview

-This document summarizes the comprehensive upgrade and improvements made to the go-devtools repository.
+This document summarizes the comprehensive upgrade and improvements made to the go-framework repository.
 The upgrade focuses on modernization, documentation, code quality, and developer experience.

 ---